vallafederico/turbo-solid/README.md

 ## Organization
-Optional groups of packges are bumped into `pacakges` or `apps` so they can be removed/added per project.
+Optional groups of common components/functions are bumped into `pacakges` or `apps` so they can be removed/added per project.

 ### Solid Start
 Solid Start is JSX without the opinions of Next.
 Things to be aware of: